If you have a warrant for your arrest on the Tulalip Reservation, you may be able to call in to quash it and get a new hearing date.

-Warrants are issued because you failed to appear at your hearing or there was a criminal complaint filed against you.
+Warrants are issued because you previously failed to appear at your hearing or there was a criminal complaint filed against you.
 Failing to comply with a court order (such as having a community supervision violation or a missed urinalysis) could also lead to a warrant being issued.

 First-time offenders (sometimes second-time offenders) don’t pay anything for a warrant quash.
 If you are a repeat offender, the judge may levy a fee, anywhere from $25, $50, or $75.
 Once you’ve paid the fee, the police, prosecution, and community supervision will be notified that you came to the court to quash your warrant.

-Warrant quashes are held on Mondays from 11:00 AM to 12:00 PM and on Fridays from 10:00 AM to 11:00 AM (please show up at least 15 minutes early).
+Warrant quashes are virtually held on Mondays from 11:00 AM to 12:00 PM and on Fridays from 10:00 AM to 11:00 AM.

 Call the conference line # (224) 501-3412, then enter Access Code 460-893-421.